Catharine

 The District provides an extensive range of educational services and supports for students with diverse needs within our schools.

-Learn more about Parent Information Sessions, Special Education Programs
+Learn more about IEPs and Special Education Programs.

 A teacher reads a picture book to a group of young students seated on a colorful classroom rug.
 The children listen attentively, surrounded by educational posters and charts focused on reading, writing, and vocabulary at Joseph W. Catharine Elementary.